-This article explains how focussing on 3 positive things that happened at work that day can be helpful and therapeutic.
-It doesn’t advocate relentless cheerfulness or positivity -acknowledging that negative things also happen at work each day – but suggests that always focussing on the negative need not be our first response and can have a powerful effect.
-T0 think … Read More
+This article explains how focussing on Three Good Things – that is, 3 positive things that happened at work – that day, can be helpful and therapeutic.
+It doesn’t advocate relentless cheerfulness or positivity -acknowledging that negative things also happen at work each day – but suggests that always focussing on the negative need not be our first response.
+Focussing … Read More

-Apparently learning to play an instrument is good for your brain.
+Give your brain a workout by learning to play an instrument.
 According to the linked article learning to play an instrument improves attention to detail, enables better memory, and aids the building of strategic skills, amongst other benefits.
 Many of my clients (both young and old) wish to expand their lives and find ways of meeting other people, … Read More

 Work-life balance is a frequent topic of concern raised by clients in therapy sessions.
 This is an excellent article which asks if the work-life balance is a myth.
 It puts forward a different way of considering the subject.

-It’s exam time for many of my clients – students both young and old.
-They may find this article on how to learn, useful. http://bigthink.com/neurobonkers/assessing-the-evidence-for-the-one-thing-you-never-get-taught-in-school-how-to-learn Good luck with exams and happy summer holidays to follow.
+It’s exam time again for many of my clients – students both young and old are applying techniques for learning.
+They may find this additional information on how to learn, useful. http://bigthink.com/neurobonkers/assessing-the-evidence-for-the-one-thing-you-never-get-taught-in-school-how-to-learn Good luck with exams and happy summer holidays to follow.

-I’m sure many will identify with this cartoon.
-This may help (I find it indispensible) and is in keeping with a solution-focused philosophy. http://thenextweb.com/lifehacks/2014/01/05/write-list-wont-hurt-productivity/?utm_source=Twitter&awesm=tnw.to_tSwr&utm_medium=Spreadus&utm_campaign=social%20media#!rCHMQ Wishing you all a happy and fulfilling new year.
+I’m sure many will identify with this cartoon ‘Your plan – Reality’ This may help (I find it indispensible) and is in keeping with a solution-focused philosophy. http://thenextweb.com/lifehacks/2014/01/05/write-list-wont-hurt-productivity/?utm_source=Twitter&awesm=tnw.to_tSwr&utm_medium=Spreadus&utm_campaign=social%20media#!rCHMQ Wishing you all a happy and fulfilling new year.

 Many of my clients are struggling to fit in all their commitments and still find time to enjoy partners, family, friends and leisure pursuits.
 Since I’ve found it helpful myself I can highly recommend this book, which comes in paperback and kindle format.
 It’s easy to adapt the central ideas to your particular situation: … Read More